The Most Accurate Way to Calculate the Latest Income Tax

 The income tax rate that must be paid depends on the amount of income earned.

-Income tax also has strict regulations regarding submission of SPT (Notification Letter).
+Income tax also has strict regulations regarding the submission of SPT (Notification Letter).

 Every taxpayer must submit SPT on time and provide accurate income reports.